 An example: for the academic year 2009/2010 tuition fees for a full year of undergraduate studies at the Hebrew University of Jerusalem are USD 12,000.
 Housing for the same period is said to cost USD 4,715.
 In addition you will be required to attend an Ulpan - Hebrew course, which costs 1,705 for the Summer session plus living expenses for housing etc.

-Most universities have a help office for international students that will help you with everything from visa applications to finding housing.
+Most universities have a help office for study abroad students that will help you with everything from visa applications to finding housing.
 In some places the universities have a limited number of student housing facilities on and off campus.
 In other cases you may be required to find private accommodation.
 Costs will vary depending on location and standard which is why we do not publish an exact figure.